mitgit30/MediGraph/README.md

   - context building
   - basic pipeline orchestration
 - Medicine normalization bridge is added (brand -> generic expansion from dataset labels).
+### Overall Project State

+The repository now provides a **complete end-to-end prototype** that can:

+1. **Ingest** the DRKG biomedical knowledge graph into Neo4j (schema applied, CSV import automated).
+2. **Link** free-text prescription statements to graph entities using exact, prefix and fuzzy matching, with a medicine-specific alias mapper.
+3. **Retrieve** a localized sub-graph (1-2 hops) around the matched entities, assemble evidence paths, and surface them as LLM-ready context.
+4. **Generate** a concise natural-language summary via the configured LLM adapter (e.g., Ollama, OpenAI).
+5. **Expose** a simple CLI entry point (`main.py`) for quick sanity checks and a clear path to wrap the flow in a FastAPI/Streamlit UI.

+All components are wired together through thin adapters (`Neo4jClient`, `LocalLLMAdapter`) and respect the layered architecture described in the Technical Architecture section.
+Tests cover the Neo4j client, medicine mapper, and graph retrieval pipeline, confirming that each stage returns non-empty results when proper data is present.

 ## Technical Architecture (Current)